 Douglass was born Frederick Augustus Washington Bailey in Tuckahoe District, Talbot County, on the Eastern Shore of Maryland, February 1817.
 Although a slave, he escaped north and became an abolitionist and champion of universal suffrage.

 c.
-8,000 B.C Ice Age animals, including the Mammoths, became extinct.
-Archaic people used rivers and Chesapeake Bay for transportation and food.
+8,000 B.C.
+Ice Age animals, including woolly mammoths, became extinct.
+Early Archaic people used rivers and Chesapeake Bay for transportation and food.

 c.
 3,750 B.C.
-Deer and turkey became an important food sources.
+Deer and turkey became important food sources.

 c.
 2,000 B.C.
-Advanced fishing techniques introduced, including net weights.
-Also, roasting platforms used for cooking fish.
+Late Archaic Period people began to use advanced fishing techniques, including net weights, and roasting platforms for cooking fish.

 c.
 1,500 B.C.
 Oysters became an important food source.